yantis/docker-virtualgl/README.md

 It includes all 32 bit & 64 bit libraries.

 It should work out of the box with all Nvidia cards and Nvidia drivers and most other cards as well that use Mesa drivers.
+It is setup to auto adapt to whatever drivers you may have installed as long as they are the most recent ones for your branch.

 On Docker hub [virtualgl](https://registry.hub.docker.com/u/yantis/virtualgl/) on Github [docker-dynamic-nvidia](https://github.com/yantis/docker-virtualgl/)

 # Description
 The goal of this was a layer between [dynamic-video](https://github.com/yantis/docker-dynamic-video) and graphical applications.
 I tested this with Blender, Path of Exile on PlayOnLinux and a few other games and even Steam all on an Amazon EC2.

-I have included a [demo script](LINK HERE) that will startup an Amazon EC2 Instance, install docker, run the container and then connect to your docker container and run glxspheres64 doing all the rendering on the AWS GPU and outputing it on your local display.
+I have included a [demo script](https://github.com/yantis/docker-virtualgl/blob/master/tools/aws-virtualgl.sh) that will startup an Amazon EC2 Instance, install docker, run the container and then connect to your docker container and run glxspheres64 doing all the rendering on the AWS GPU and outputing it on your local display.